Facilities Arrangements for Trade Unions and Professional Organisations Policy : guide for managers

 - Completion of the Facility request and monitoring form.

 - Access to other facilities and equipment.
 For example, office space and secure storage.
-This may be an area outside your day-to-day responsibility.
+This may be outside your day-to-day responsibilities.

 Requests for time off may be required for: